davidedwardclark/Node-Tac-Toe/README.md

 # Node Tac Toe
-Realtime two player tic tac toe in the browser.
-In the process of making it multiplayer with Node, Express & Socket.io.
+Realtime two player tic tac toe in the browser. *Will* use NodeJS, Socket.io & Nowjs.

 ## Run Locally
-Download the repo and open the index.html file in a browser.
+Download the repo and fire up the index.html in a browser.

 ## Notes
 Project in progress.
 Currently only supports two player mode in a browser.
+Realtime elements have not been added yet.